 Your favorite influencer is spending anywhere from $120 to $500 for a set of lashes.
 Yes, one set.
 You also have to consider the cost of refills which can be $40 or $50 per visit.
 Here is where I would cheat if I were an influence.

 Custom lash strips can give you a similar effect for 10% of the budget.
 Private Label Extensions sells thin line eyelash strips for $11.00 a set at the wholesale price and $12.50 for a set of thick line lashes.
 My money could go far here, and I could get a few lash sets to try out.

 Microblading has no set costs.
 Charges for this service can range from $250 for the initial visit to over a thousand dollars for the initial appointment with free touch-ups included.

 What’s The Price?

-Let’s face it; you may have to submit to spending a little money to get the perfect look in your picture for social media; your favorite influencer probably does.
+Let’s face it; you may have to spend money to get the perfect look in your picture for social media.

 Non-surgical procedures and beauty services like a lunchtime nose job, CoolSculpting, wigs, lash extensions, and Microblading can help to enhance your natural beauty and your Instagram feed if you are committed to perfection.